Poncelet Triangles and Tetragons over Finite Fields: Classification of Pencils of Conics

 \section{Classification of Pencils of Conics}

 In this appendix, we present Dickson's classification \cite{dic1908penauto}, which is a complete classification of all pencils of conics in $\Prj^2(\F_q)$ that are unique up to projective automorphism.
 We recreate this classification in Table \ref{tab:pencil_class_auto} as found in \cite{hir1998projfinite} and denote the pencil in the $j$th row as $\Pen_j$.
+Before explaining that table, we recall some essential facts about conics and their pencils.

+In the projective plane $\Prj^2(\F_q)$, there are \emph{four types of conics} -- each conic is one of the following: \begin{itemize} \item a smooth conic; \item the union of two distinct lines; \item a single line; \item a point. \end{itemize} Note that a conic which coincides with a line is treated as a double line, while a conic coinciding with a point will in fact be, in the projective plane over the algebraic closure $\overline{\F}_q$, the union of two conjugate lines which intersect at that point.
+We refer to the non-smooth conics as \emph{singular conics}.

+Recall that the \emph{base points} of a given pencil are common points of all conics in the pencil.
+Since pencils are liner families, the set of base points coincides with the intersection of any two elements of the pencil.
+The configuration of the base points for each pencil is described in the second column of Table \ref{tab:pencil_class_auto}.

+Aside from $\Pen_1$ and $\Pen_2$, the conics in the remaining pencils have no common components.
+Thus, according to B\'ezout's theorem, each of those pencils has in $\Prj^2(\overline{\F_q})$ four base points counting multiplicity.
+For example, the configuration $(1,1,1,1)1$ represents four base points of multiplicity $1$ in $\Prj^2(\F_q)$, while $(2)1$ represents a base point in $\F_q$ with multiplicity $2$, and $(1)2$ represents two base points that are conjugate in $\Prj^2(\F_{q^2})$.
+More generally, $(j)k$ represents $k$ conjugate base points of multiplicity $j$ in the projective plane over $\F_{q^k}$.